denoland/webgpu-examples/README.md

 using `utils`'s `createCapture`, `copyToBuffer` & `createPng` instead of a swapchain as deno's webgpu implementation is headless.

-To try out, compile https://github.com/denoland/deno/pull/7977 from source and run the commands below.
+To try out, upgrade deno to canary and run the commands below.

 ```shell